Kate (text editor)

 The KDE Advanced Text Editor, or Kate, is a source code editor developed by the KDE free software community.
 It has been a part of KDE Software Compilation since version 2.2, which was first released in 2001.
 Intended for software developers, it features syntax highlighting, code folding, customizable layouts, multiple cursors and selections, regular expression support, and extensibility via plugins.
-The text editor's mascot is Kate the Cyber Woodpecker.

 History

-"Kate the Cyber Woodpecker" is the current mascot of Kate editor, designed by Tyson Tan in 2021 and replacing the earlier version designed in 2014.

 Kate has been part of the KDE Software Compilation since release 2.2 in 2001.
 Because of KParts technology, it is possible to embed Kate as an editing component in other KDE applications.
 Major KDE applications which use Kate as an editing component include the integrated development environment KDevelop, the web development environment Quanta Plus, and the LaTeX front-end Kile.

 Kate has won the advanced text editor comparison in Linux Voice magazine.

-As of July 2014, development had started to port Kate, along with Dolphin, Konsole, KDE Telepathy, and Yakuake, to KDE Frameworks 5.
+In 2014, development started to port Kate, along with Dolphin, Konsole, KDE Telepathy, and Yakuake, to KDE Frameworks 5.

 In 2022, the KDE text-editor KWrite was modified to use the same code base as Kate with deactivated features.

+In February 2024, as part of the KDE Gear 24.02 release, Kate was ported to KDE Frameworks 6 and Qt 6.